-Tackling the price of quality goes beyond reducing the number of defects.
+Tackling the cost of quality goes beyond reducing the number of defects.
 It involves evaluating the entire quality management system.
 Following are some ideas to help manufacturing organizations reduce cost while improving quality levels.

 Breaking Down the Cost of Quality